xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - Some tricks to eliminate all the strange bugs in the code:
   - If you didn't specify the shape of a vector, it will take a shape of `(m,)` and the transpose operation won't work.
 You have to reshape it to `(m, 1)`
   - Try to not use the rank one matrix in ANN
+  - Rank one matrix doesn't behave consistently as either a row vector nor a column vector, which makes some of its effects nonintuitive.
   - Don't hesitate to use `assert(a.shape == (5,1))` to check if your matrix shape is the required one.
   - If you've found a rank one matrix try to run reshape on it.
 - Jupyter / IPython notebooks are so useful library in python that makes it easy to integrate code and document at the same time.
 It runs in the browser and doesn't need an IDE to run.